Local Event Premier Host

 Saturday, July 17: Class meets from 9:00am - 4:00pm with a short break for lunch

-Sunday, July 18: Class meets from 9:00am – 3:00pm with a short break for lunch, followed by the exam from 3:00pm – 4:00pm for in-person attendees who registered on or before July 1.
+Sunday, July 18: Class meets from 9:00am - 3:00pm with a short break for lunch, followed by the exam from 3:00pm - 4:00pm for attendees who registered on or before July 1.

 The aim of the course is to focus on the key grape varieties and regions of the world.
 While the course provides an overview of the wines and spirits of the world, including main wine grapes and regions, it also covers factors affecting wine quality and style, grape growing, and basic winemaking practices.
 The course emphasizes tasting assessment and the skills required to describe the aromas and tastes of wine.
 It helps to develop fundamental tasting and assessment skills.